resumejob/awesome-resume/README.md

 - Implemented Solr cluster (master-slave architecture) for near real-time search and reduced search time by up to 20%.
 - Integrated Coherence/GemFire caching for customers including Oracle, VMware and reduced request latency by 25%.
 - Built a high-performance data integration tool for Sanoma, a leading media group; migrated its contents in minutes.
-- Built a web-based application for Belgium Post Office to enable central management via the portal.
+- Built a web-based application for XXX to enable central management via the portal.
-- Lectured Java Bootcamp and advanced Java courses to 100 professionals at TTI University; was a speaker at Java User Group and LatCraft conferences.
+- Lectured Java Bootcamp and advanced Java courses to 100 professionals at XXX.
-- Built a marketing permissions tool for TeliaSonera, a leading telephone provider.
-Integrated into the Liferay portal.

 ### Cover Letter